Updating subclusters

 - Increase storage size.

-You can also change subclusters' availability zone.
-In which case they will be migrated to a different availability zone together with the Yandex Data Processing cluster.
+You can also switch availability zones for subclusters.
+By doing so, you will be migrating them to a different availability zone along with the Yandex Data Processing cluster.
 The process depends on the cluster type:

 - Migrating a lightweight cluster to a different availability zone.